open-amt-cloud-toolkit/mps/docs/APIs/indexMPS.md

 This section is a reference to the MPS API methods available in ActivEdge, and to some commands it provides.

-There are two types of methods for the MPS Server:
+There are two types of method paths for the MPS Server:

-- AMT methods - Allow you to send device-specific calls for things such as power actions or audit logs
+- AMT path methods - Allow you to send device-specific calls for things such as power actions or audit logs.
+Utilize these methods by setting the path to **amt** in your API call.
-- Admin methods - Allow you to send calls for info for all devices or some MPS configuration information.
+- Admin path methods - Allow you to send calls for info for all devices or for MPS configuration information.
+Utilize these methods by setting the path to **admin** in your API call.

+Steps on how to create your own Rest API call can be found in the [Construct a Rest API Call](../Tutorials/apiTutorial.md) tutorial.

 ## How to Use the REST API